 Depending on your personal situation, filing for bankruptcy may be the best option to solve your financial problems.
 And while both Chapter 7 and Chapter 13 bankruptcy come with major repercussions, they certainly don’t end your ability to get credit for the rest of your life.

-Even though these items remain on your credit report for seven or ten years, there are still several proactive steps you can take to rebuild your credit and qualify for financing before a bankruptcy drops off your file.
+Even though these items remain on your credit reports for seven or ten years, there are still several proactive steps you can take to rebuild your credit and qualify for financing before a bankruptcy drops off your file.

 With that happy thought in mind, we’ll take you every step of the way to determine in what other ways bankruptcy affects your credit and what exactly you can do to fix it.